SamyMgi/story2graph/README.md

 1. Detect characters and more -> **NER**
 2. Preprocessing -> **Coreference Resolution**
 3. Improving NER and CR with some tricks
-4. Get each characters associated to each sentences (group of sentences for optimization)
+4. Get each character associated to each sentence (group of sentences for optimization)

 ## 🎯 TO-DO :
 ### Main
+- Final improvement for NER (handle double characters identity)
 - Matrix of interactions

 ### Secondary